-I've seen distant pictures of it but it is available today for tourist attractions and I am told that it is absolutely stunning and it was built according to the blueprint that they had from the original and what they think it looked like and that of course is as far as Saddam Hussein got before he met his untimely end with the invasion etc.
+And I have not seen it.
+I've seen distant pictures of it.
+But it is available today for tourist attractions, and I am told that it is absolutely stunning.

+And it was built according to the blueprint that they had from the original and what they think it looked like.
+And that, of course, is as far as Saddam Hussein got before he met his untimely end with the invasion, et cetera.